 We drive from Cusco to Pachar located in the Sacred Valley, arrive Huaroncondor to trailhead, here we will meet with muleteer and horses and we will prepare the camping equipment, then we climb up the stairs and visit to Huarocondor terraces. continue the trek to Raphcca, 2,900 m.a.s.l (9,514ft.)
 From here we hike up the valley, along the route we appreciate inka terraces, water channels, Quechua comunities and endemic flora and fauna.
 We follow an steep trail that eventually bring us to a tall waterfall where we can pause to refresh our body and mind.
 Walking further, we visit the little known Inka site of Corimarca, our first campsite.

-We climb across open meadows, reaching a zone of high altitude shrubland known as Puna, approaching the pass of Chancachuco 4,400 m.a.s.l (14,435ft).
-This part of the trek offers panoramic views of the highest peaks in Cusco region.
-Our route continues across a high plateau, we pass mountain lakes where we may see andean and wetland birds, descending to our second campsite at Qeuñacancha, 4080 m.a.s.l (13,385ft).
+On this day, we will climb across an open meadows, reaching a zone of the high altitude shrubland known as Puna, approaching the pass of Chancachuco 4,400 m.a.s.l (14,435ft).
+This part of the trek offers an unique panoramic views of the highest peaks in Cusco region so don´t forget your camera and pay attention maybe you could find some of typical animals along the path.
+Then, our route continues across a high plateau, passing by mountain lakes where we may see andean and wetland birds,so if we see some consider a lucky trekker.
+Finally we will descent to our second campsite at Qeuñacancha, 4080 m.a.s.l (13,385ft).

 We hike downhill following the trail until we join the Inka water channel which comes from Maracocha lake, from here we reach the temple call Intiwatana, which is located on the edge of the mountain called Apu Alambre, in front of the Veronica snow peak.
 Then we continue downhill to Choquetacarpo an archaeological site, which was most likely the residence of architects who managed the Inca quarries and performed ceremonies at Intipunku, after lunch we wend our way downward, exploring different sectors of one of the biggest Inka quarries, where massive carved blocks of pink rhyolite lie scattered in disarray.
 The quarried stones, testimony to a great building project that was never finished and were destined for the Inka site of Ollantaytambo.
 We descend to our third and last camp near the village of Cachicata.
 Here we enjoy toilets, hot showers and a warmer climate.

-Wake up very early , after the breakfast we will go to the train station and to take the train to Aguas Calietnes town, here our guide is waiting for us to take to Machu Picchu, guided tour of Machu Picchu and then you can explore this astounding and mysterious Inca settlement by yourself.
-In the night we take the train to Ollantaytambo and transfer you to your hotel.
+Wake up very early,today is the best day because you will have the oppotunity to finally explore Machu picchu!!
+After a delicious breakfast we will go to the train station to take the train that will leave us at Aguas Calientes town (Machu Picchu town), here our guide will be waiting for us to then take us to Machu Picchu, you will have a guided tour of Machu Picchu and then you can explore this astounding and mysterious Inca settlement by yourself.
+In the night we will take the train to Ollantaytambo and transfer you to your hotel in Cusco.